SolarWind1956/opencv-wasm-emscripten/README.md

-**"Cast thy bread upon the waters: for thou shalt find it after many days"**.
+**"Cast your bread upon the waters, for you will find it after many days"**.
 **Ecclesiastes 11:1**

 ## 🌊 OpenCV-WASM EcoMonitor